Hurricane Season Travel Tips: How to Prepare

-When it comes to your flight, unfortunately, most all airlines will not have any kind of return policy for delays due to things that they consider as “out of their hands.”
+When it comes to your flight, unfortunately, most airlines will not have any kind of return policy for delays due to things that they consider as “out of their hands" or "acts of God."
 If there are delays, be sure to let your hotel know because of specific check-in times and possible discussion for an extended nights stay.
 Many airlines will move you to a later flight without any cost to you.
+Be sure to familiarize yourself with their change polices as well if you want to change your vacation to, say, the next week.
+They may be able to accommodate with you just needing to pay the difference though some airlines do have fees for the switch.
+For some airlines, if you're part of their membership program or other club, they may allow free flight changes due to that.
+Again, do your research into that airline to find the latest information.

 The most important thing about a vacation is staying safe, especially if you’re going somewhere that isn’t U.S. territory.
 Be sure you understand the language enough to understand hurricane warnings and evacuation announcements and visit sights that can inform you of any kind of declared state emergencies in that region.